dmitry-vorobiev/generative-models/README.md

 #### Random images

+Use `sample.mode=random` to generate randomly sampled images.

-Use `sample.mode=random`. `out.cols` and `out.rows` can be used to save images in a single file.
+ `out.cols` and `out.rows` can be used
+to save many images as an image grid in a single file.
 If both set to 1, each image will be saved in it's own file.

 ```shell script
 python src/generate_images.py model=stylegan2/config_f sample.mode=random sample.num_images=100 \